tilt-dev/tilt.build/docs/rollout/introduce-tilt.md

 2. How to Get Started
   2a.
 How to Install Tilt
   2b.
 What to Do After You Start Tilt
-4. Known Issues
+3. Known Issues
-5. What to Do Next
+4. What to Do Next
 ```

 Remember that a Transition Guide is more than just a README.
-It's job is to get an AppDev up and running with minimal friction, but also to drive home why they should be excited about the new tool.
+Its job is to get an AppDev up and running with minimal friction, but also to drive home why they should be excited about the new tool.

 It's also not a design doc or implementation proposal: focus on what makes this tool compelling to a day-to-day developer, not to a DevEx team (e.g. "easy to maintain") or a VP of Eng (e.g. "will boost overall productivity by X%").

 ### You'll Like Tilt More Because...

 Start with why Tilt is better than the current way of doing things.
 Don't just list features of Tilt: highlight Tilt's benefits as compared to the legacy tool.

 This part of the doc can also be a great place to re-contextualize or justify what AppDevs might see as sticking points.
 For instance, if initial `tilt up` is noticeably slower than launching your old tool, consider a note like:
-> You may notice that Tilt is a little slower to start up than $OLDTOOL--but if you stick with it, you'll see that once your app is up and running, _updates_ are 10x faster than on $OLDTOOL.
+> You may notice that Tilt is a little slower to start up than $OLDTOOL, but if you stick with it, you'll see that once your app is up and running, _updates_ are 10x faster than on $OLDTOOL.

 A Transition Guide is about making your case to an AppDev, so focus on the features that most benefit someone who writes code day-to-day.
 Instead of leading with attributes like "easier to support users" or "dev is closer to prod." (which are more exciting to those maintaining a tool than those using it), we'd suggest focusing on advantages like being faster, having a better UI, or supporting new workflows.